How to trade Forex

 Opened at a predefined Ask price, which is above the current one

 Opened when the Ask price reaches the order level; the current ask is below this price

-Opened at a predefined bid price, which is higher than the current one.
+Opened at a predefined Bid price, which is below than the current one.

-Opened at a predefined Bid price, which is below the current one
+Opened at a predefined Bid price, which is above the current one

 Closing order is always opposite to the opening one, that is, by closing a long (buy) position you sell the amount back and vise versa - when you close a short (sell) position, you buy the amount you previously sold.

 A position can either be closed manually at the current market rate or when a certain price level is reached, through Stop Loss and Take Profit orders.